 - in North & South America.

-Formulate a strategy for your trademarks that stops competitors using the attractive force that should be bringing in business for you alone.
+Formulate a strategy for your trademark registration.
+Stop competitors using the attractive force that should be bringing in business for you alone.

-We pursue & defend for clients in the London intellectual property courts enforcement of registrations through registered trademark infringement claims, passing off proceedings, and all IP litigation.
+We pursue & defend for clients in the London intellectual property courts.
+We enforce registrations through registered trademark infringement claims, passing off proceedings, and all IP litigation.